soundinfra/singlepage-kmrule/README.md

 first place.

-Also, it's worth pointing out that while it's easy to delete a resource with
-<span style="font-family: monospace">Sound//Infra</span>, once you publish
-something to the web, other people, and web pages may link to that resource.
+Also, it's worth pointing out that while it's easy to delete a resource with **Sound//Infra**, once you publish something to the web, other people, and web pages may link to that resource.
 So by deleting it, you may break those links.
 Additionally, people, and machines, like search engines may download that resource and save it forever.
 Think of the web as a place you want to publish things that will be available *forever*.

 ## Summary
 Using only the `curl` command, we were able to update, check, and delete